What does “onamae wa nan desu ka” mean in Japanese?

 Watashi no namae wa: “my name is” in Japanese

 - watashi – 私 (わたし) : a pronoun meaning ‘I’ in Japanese.
-In the expression, it is used together with the case particle, “no”.
-The formed phrase, “watashi no“, is the possessive case which means ‘my’ in Japanese.
+In the phrase, this is used together with the case particle, “no”, to make the possessive case, “watashi no“, which means ‘my’ in Japanese.

-Then, let me explain how to use this expression through the following example conversation.
+Then, let me explain how to use this phrase through the example conversation below.

 Example #2: how to ask someone’s name and how to answer the question